Pasta alla puttanesca is a vibrant Italian dish that captures the bold flavors of Naples in just 20 minutes.

 Add more reserved pasta water if necessary.

-Tip: undercooking the pasta and then cooking it in the sauce makes the sauce creamier because the pasta releases its starch in the sauce as it finishes cooking.
+Tip: Undercooking the pasta and cooking it in the sauce makes it creamier because it releases its starch after cooking.

 Also, the reserve pasta water contains starch, so we add it to the sauce.